-A survey of the development of the United States from the Reconstruction period to the present, placing emphasis upon the emergence of modern urban industrial America and upon the relationship between the nation and the world.
-This course fulfills the state graduation requirement in U.S. History.
+A survey of the development of the United States from the Reconstruction period to the present, placing emphasis upon the emergence of modern industrial America and upon the relationship between the nation and the world.
+This course fulfills the state graduation requirement in US History and California state and local government.